Deadlysmurf/Capstone/Working Product/Reports/Final Report.md

 Insert tables and/or charts showing the results
 Write description of the tables and charts, such that they show the usefulness for an organization Identify the evaluation measures, such as accuracy, precision, recall, etc.>

+It's worth noteing that before including any preformace statistics into the model, the model was not preforming at all.
+(Explained Variance: -0.05 r^2: -0.05
+Mean squared error: 2131653135571.50).
+Clearly the actual preformence of the players matters more than any of the other charateristics of the players.

 ## Conclusions